What are Distributions? How to Determine Small Business Owner Salary

 • How often distributions are paid (usually quarterly or annually).

-• Use of accelerated distributions, or distributions that are paid at a faster rate to some investors or owners as an incentive for them to be part of the business.
+• The use of accelerated distributions – distributions that are paid at a faster rate to some investors or owners as an incentive for them to be part of the business.

-Distributions are something that you should be aware of as a business owner and should know enough about to be able to pay out throughout the year, but it’s a subject that you shouldn’t go at alone.
+Distributions are something that you should be aware of as a business owner and should know enough about to be able to pay throughout the year.
+That being said, you’ll likely want your accountant’s advice and insight, too.
 An accountant can help you determine the following:

 • How much of the payments made out each year can be counted as distributions